Hidden-Warden/MyCards/README.md

 - `N`Go to the next screenshot (Will not work if there's only one.
 - `V` Go back

+#### -Why are my screenshots & images pixelated ?
+- It's because you activated the following setting: `adjust_screenshot_size`.
+Unfortunately, when activated, to rezeise the image, I use two function, on to zoom in and another to zoom out, and by doing this the image become pixelated.
+I haven't found any other way to match the picture to the canva.
 If you see my project, and try it out, I would love to have your feedback ! :D And please don't hesitate to correct me!